 A. Only the Union or the Employer can refer a grievance to arbitration.

-B. Invocations to arbitration will be made within twenty (20) workdays from the date on which the disputed grievance decision is or should have been issued.
+B. Invocations to arbitration will be made within twenty-eight (28) calendar days from the date on which the disputed grievance decision is or should have been issued.
 All invocations will be made at the National level of recognition.

 SECTION 10